 2.2.3 Preservation for Taxonomic Study

-To conduct taxonomic study of the collected insect species, pinning, spreading and mounting of the insects is done.
-Taxonomic key was followed to facilitate identification of the specimen.
-The goal was achieved by presenting subsequent appropriate diagnostic characters in a series of alternative choices with dichotomous characters (Mayr, 1976)[3].
+To conduct a taxonomic study of the collected insect species, pinning, spreading and mounting of the insects were done.
+A taxonomic key was followed to facilitate identification of the specimens.
+The goal was achieved by presenting appropriate diagnostic characters in a series of alternative choices with dichotomous characters (Mayr, 1976)[3].

 Results and Discussion

 The present study reveals a rich and varied composition of insect species across different taxonomic group.
-A total of 53 insect species were documented, belonging to six major orders 6 orders- Coleoptera, Hymenoptera, Lepidoptera, Diptera, Odonata and Hemiptera.
+A total of 53 insect species were documented, belonging to six major orders - Coleoptera, Hymenoptera, Lepidoptera, Diptera, Odonata and Hemiptera.
 All of these 34 families and 53 species belonging to six orders (Table.1) were listed and documented.
 The species were collected from different ecosystem of mulberry plants and their habitat has been mentioned in Table 1.
 Most of insect fauna were collected from the plant ecosystem and some from soil ecosystem.
 The order Coleoptera was dominant with 17 species followed by the order Hymenoptera with 12 species, Lepidoptera with 10 species, Diptera with 6 species, Hemiptera with 4 species and Odonata with 4 species, respectively.
-The dominance of Coleopterans may be attributed to the ecological conditions of mulberry plantations, which provide abundant leaf litters, woody debris etc. that favor beetle diversity.
-May coleopterans play significant roles as decomposers and predators, thereby contributing to nutrient cycling and natural pest regulation in the plantation ecosystem.
+The dominance of Coleopterans may be attributed to the ecological conditions of mulberry plantations, which provide abundant leaf litters, woody debris, and othe organic matter that favor beetle diversity.
+Many coleopterans play significant roles as decomposers and predators, thereby contributing to nutrient cycling and natural pest regulation in the plantation ecosystem.
 Hymenopterans, the second most abundant group includes bees, wasps and ants which are essential for pollination and maintaining ecological stability.
 The Lepidopterans recorded in the study are noteworthy due to their dual role as pollinators and herbivores.
 While some species contribute positively to the ecosystem through pollination, others may pose threats as defoliators that potentially affecting mulberry leaf yield which affects the mulberry silkworm rearing.
 Similarly, the Dipteran fauna comprised mostly of flies, many of which act as pollinators and in some case act as vectors of plant pathogens.
 The relatively lower diversity of Odonata and Hemiptera can be explained by their specific ecological requirements.
 Odonates being predators of smaller insects and indicators of aquatic ecosystem health (Rana and Bhatia, 2025)[4], may have limited representation due to the absence of large water bodies near the plantation.
 Hemipterans on the other hand include sap-sucking pest some of which directly affect mulberry growth.
 A similar study on diversity and distribution pattern of Dipteran insects in Jorhat district, Assam, reported Dipterans belonging to 15 families, 20 genera and 12 species (Bora et al., 2015)[5].
 Rajkumari et al., 2014[6] also studied diversity distribution pattern of Hymenopteran insects in Jorhat district, Assam and reported the occurrence of Hymenopteran insects belonging to 21 families, 42 genera, and 50 species.
 Another study in Assam University, Silchar reported 17 species of dragonflies belonging to family Libellulidae have been reported from two different ecosystems in and around Assam University, Silchar where Orthetrum genus was most abundant of all (Neog and Rajkhowa, 2016)[6].The diversity study made by Rahman and his co-workers[1] at Assam Agricultural University, revealed that Coleopteran (64 species) dominated the other insect fauna followed by Lepidoptera (38species), Diptera (25 species) Hymenoptera (22 species), Odonata (19 species) and Hemiptera (11 species).
 Bora and Meitei (2014)[7] studied on diversity of butterflies (Order: Lepidoptera) in Assam University campus, Cachar district, Assam.
 From their study they reported a total of 96 species of butterflies belonging to 68 genera and 5 families.